intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

 Note on Performance: Use cm_slm_read4() and cm_slm_write4() instead of cm_slm_read() and cm_slm_write() whenever possible, as read4 and write4 versions provide much higher read/write
-bandwidth (an order of magnitude higher) on Gen7.
-Read4 and write4 versions can read/write 4 dwords
-per address -- even if all 4 dwords per address are not needed, use read4/write4 (with appropriate mask argument) for higher performance.
+bandwidth (an order of magnitude higher).
+Read4 and write4 versions can read/write 4 dwords per address -- even if all 4 dwords per address are not needed, use read4/write4 (with appropriate mask argument) for higher performance.
 Also note that, data read or written using read4/write4 intrinsics are transposed by the hardware -- the application should try to take advantage of this; otherwise, it would